neuroinformatics-unit/datashuttle/docs/source/pages/community/roadmap.md

 [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/)
 and **datashuttle**.
-The roadmap is responsive to the requirements of the community and we encourage people to get in contact to outline their needs and priorities!
+The roadmap is responsive to the requirements of the community and we encourage people to get in contact to outline their needs and priorities.

 The aim of the first version of **NeuroBlueprint** (v0.2) and **datashuttle** (v0.4) is to provide a lightweight, standardised framework enabling automatic discovery